1. The Shard

 During WWII, HMS Belfast was initially part of the naval blockade of Germany.
 But she struck a magnetic German mine in November 1939 and was not fully repaired until early 1942.
 Thereafter, HMS Belfast served on Arctic convoy duty, played an important role in the 1939 Battle of North Cape, participated in D-Day and thereafter joined the British pacific fleet.

 Visitors are free to explore the ship’s nine levels.
 Start with the ‘Life on board the ship’ exhibition, and take in the mess, sick back, dentist’s surgery and the crew’s cramped living conditions (hammocks for the 950 sailors on board were slung 52 centimetres apart!).
-Move on to the ‘Inner Workings’ displays, which includes the engine and boiler rooms.
+Move on to the ‘Lower Deck’ displays, which includes the engine and boiler rooms, shell rooms plus an interactive steering experience.

-The upper decks are devoted to the ‘Action Stations’ exhibits, in particular the bridge and the operations room.
+The upper decks are devoted to the ‘Action Stations’ exhibits, in particular the bridge and the operations room, where you can sit in the Captain's chair.

 where?
 HMS Belfast, The Queen's Walk, Tooley Street, Central London, SE1 2JH.
 Tube: London Bridge.